rtomayko/rpg/README.md

-RPG - manages gem packages. quickly.
+rpg - manages gem packages. quickly.
 ====================================

-This is rpg, a package management utility for unix based on the Rubygems package format and repository protocol. rpg installs Ruby packages distributed from rubygems.org with full support for dependency resolution, native extension compilation, and package upgrades.
+This is rpg, an experimental Ruby package management utility for unix based on the Rubygems packaging format and repository protocol. rpg installs Ruby packages distributed from rubygems.org to a shared library directory with full support for dependency resolution, native extension compilation, and package upgrades.

 rpg can be thought of as a non-compatible alternative to the gem command shipped with Rubygems.
-Most commonly used gem operations are available in rpg, often in ways that are a bit different from the gem command, both in interface and implementation.
+Most commonly used gem operations are available in rpg, but in ways that are a bit different from the gem command -- both in interface and implementation.
 See the *VERSUS RUBYGEMS* section below for details on these differences.